 Rankings for hard-cover books sold in Southern California, as reported by selected book stores:

-2."Where the Crawdads Sing," by Delia Owens (G.P Putnam's Sons: $26) A young woman living on her own in the coastal marshes of North Carolina becomes a murder suspect.
+2. "Where the Crawdads Sing," by Delia Owens (G.P.
+Putnam's Sons: $26) A young woman becomes a murder suspect.

-6."Fleishman Is in Trouble," by Taffy Brodesser-Akner (Random House: $27) A divorced father confronts his actions when his ex-wife drops off their two kids at his place and disappears.
+7. "Fleishman Is in Trouble," by Taffy Brodesser-Akner (Random House: $27) A divorced father confronts his perception of his actions when his ex-wife drops off their two kids at his place and disappears.

 8. "Dog Man for Whom the Ball Rolls," by Dav Pilkey (Graphic: $12.99) Dog Man finds himself the target of an all-new supervillain.

 9. "The Ten Thousand Doors of January," by Alix E. Harrow (Redhook: $27) A young girl finds a blue door in a field and discovers a world of enchantment.

 10. "Killer Instinct," by James Patterson (Little, Brown: $30) Dr. Reinhart and Detective Needham go after a sociopath when an act of terror strikes New York.